 We need to be scientific and fearless about assessing whether proposed solutions work

-This article first published in the FT
+This article first published in the Financial Times in July 2018.

 The Bill & Melinda Gates Foundation seems to have wasted six years and $1bn, having initiated a programme to improve teaching effectiveness in US schools.
 An evaluation released last month showed that it had a negligible effect on its goals — some of them worsened — which included student achievement, access to effective teaching and dropout rates.